miotke/andrewmiotke.com/_posts/2022-01-11-automate_jamf2snipe_with_github_actions.md

 1. Click on the Actions tab in your GitHub repo and click the "set up a workflow yourself ->" link.
 This creates a new directory and file in your repository, `.github/workflows/main.yml`.
 2. You can either edit or delete all of the yaml that GitHub supplies in the new workflow file.
 If you want, you can change the name of the file from `main.yml` to anything you want, just make sure you give it the `.yml` extension.
 3. Below is a sanitized and commented version of the `.yml` file I use.
 Feel free to copy and change it as you see fit.
-4. **Secrets** This is probably the most important step!
+4. **Secrets**, this is probably the most important step!
 Make sure you follow the instructions in the jamf2snipe README for setting up your secrets in the settings.conf file.
 To make your GitHub Action work, you need to add these secrets to either your GitHub org or repository's secrets.
 The secrets outlined in the yaml are passed to the setting.conf file that jamf2snipe requires.
     - To access those secrets in the Action's yaml file use `${{ secrets.[your_secret_name] }}`.
     - In the example below username and password are the "service account" credentials from Jamf.
 5. Other notable things in this yaml file are the various `- run` commands, we'll describe those below.